 Emotional needs

-- A supportive and open working environment
+- A supportive and open work environment

 - Access to therapy tools if needed